FlowSs/BugsInLLMs/README.md

 ## Artifacts
 This folder contains the sampled buggy samples based on CoderEval dataset.
 It is structured as follows: first level is which LLM generated the sample, then the dependency level and then the task.
 For each of the tasks, we give the buggy samples that we sampled alongside with the oracle.
-So, for instance `Codex/slib_runnable/get_patterns` contains the buggy sample(s) and oracle for the `get_patterns` task from CoderEval which dependency level is `slib_runnable` and that was run on `Codex`.
+So, for instance `Codex/slib_runnable/get_patterns` contains the buggy sample(s) and oracle for the `get_patterns` task from CoderEval which the dependency level is `slib_runnable` and was run on `Codex`.